 However, in order to consistently reach a top spot in your lobbies and increase your rank, you need to be aware of the meta.
 Because of this, with the help of Matt from Mattjestic Gaming (a Queen player on multiple accounts and one of the most consistent guide creators for Auto Chess!), we created this strategies tier list that will hopefully help you out!

-/This Auto Chess strategy tier list was created in April 2019.
-We’ll update it once the meta changes significantly/
+/This Auto Chess strategy tier list was updated on the 4th of June 2019.
+We’ll update it again once the meta changes significantly./

 To increase your rank, you need to consistently get top 4 in your lobbies.
 Because of this, strategies have two criteria: